QubitProducts/bapistrano/README.md

 - `upload` - runs `npm run build`, uploads the contents of the project to s3.
 For feature branches, it directly uploads the release to `releases` directory, immediately updates the `current` pointer and cleans up.
 For release branches, it only uploads the code to `uploads` directory and doesn't touch the `releases` dir.
 - `release` - updates the `current` pointer to the latest commit of the current branch.
 In case the commit in question is not uploaded to s3, `upload` is executed first.
 Typically, if you're previously executed the `upload` task, release will be very quick as it only copies the right release from `uploads` into `releases` and updates the `current` pointer without having to run the build again.
 - `rollback` - updates `current` pointer to point to the previous release.
 Use `--forward` to update it to the next release.
-Or specify the release name as an argument to roll to a specific release.
+Or specify the release id as an argument to roll to a specific release.

 Bap has some helper commands for performing chores on s3 `list` and `remove`.